Skip to main content

 It was found that workers handling benzidine-based dyes with their protective equipment had increased levels of benzidine in their urine up to two weeks after exposure if and in their blood up to four months.
 In 1978, NIOSH concluded that all benzidine-based dyes should be considered as potential human carcinogens and the production, use, storage, packaging and distribution should be discontinued.
 The diagram you see here at the bottom corner is of the benzidine dye molecule.
 So researchers at this time theorize that somehow, this azo link that is between the two benzidine molecules was somehow released to free benzidine in the body.

 So here, I’ve listed some of the most important agencies that define carcinogens.
 It is these agencies that dictate our regulatory guidelines and standards.
-There is not total agreement on all the listings between groups.
+There is no total agreement on all the listings between groups.
 But 90% of all the chemicals are listed in each one of these agencies.
 So when we are talking about human carcinogens, we’re talking about in the first group, the IARC, these are the group 1, which are known to be carcinogenic, and also group 2A and 2B.
 In the European Union, it’s also the ones that are in group 1A and 1B.
 And then, we have the National Toxicology Program, which lists them as known to be carcinogenic or reasonably anticipated to be carcinogenic.
 And then, the last one is the American Conference of Governmental Industrial Hygienists and they also have top two categories are confirmed human carcinogen and a suspected human carcinogen.

 We're going to take a little bit deeper look into these benzidine-based dyes.
 We’ve been told they are carcinogenic.
 So let’s think about what that actually means.
 Cancer risks are difficult to evaluate because other factors, besides exposure, play a role in that risk.
 Genetics is an uncontrollable factor, where some of our individual habits, like diet, exercise, maybe smoking, those are all controllable habits.
 Occupational exposure we may feel is a little of both.
 One factor affecting routes of occupational exposure to benzidine-based dyes depends on the dye form.
 Is in a powder or a solution?
 Dye powders have increased inhalation exposure and solutions will have more of a dermal route of exposure.

 When we look at these, we also want to consider, in our exposure, what’s the intensity?
 Is the concentration high?
-Do we add two mixtures which are solvents that may be are more absorbed through the skin or maybe increase the volatility?
+Do we add two mixtures which are solvents that may be more absorbed through the skin or maybe increase the volatility?
 And again, temperatures, we increase the temperature it may increase our exposure.
 And if we have a high pH or a low pH, that may also increase the exposure.
 What’s our duration of exposure?
 Are we using this all day every day or are we just using it for brief periods?
 And again, our routes of exposure, so the form is going to affect whether it’s inhalation, ingestion, absorption, or injection.
 Our azo dye activity, we have found that that bond is broken.
 The intestinal bacteria, skin absorption through the bacteria on our skin and it actually will have systemic effects.
 And the target organ is usually the urinary bladder.

 We want to remember that benzidine is one of those things that had a skin notation listed with this exposure.
 This warns us that is insignificant dermal absorption and a potential for systemic toxicity from that dermal absorption.
 So appropriate while protection and good work practices, such as you see here as washing your hands after you remove gloves, is essential.
 In 1983, NOISH published a publication called The Health Hazards from Exposure to Benzidine Dyes.
 They noted in this paper the relatively large particle size of the dye powders causes inhalation of the dyes to be deposited largely in the upper respiratory tract.
 And then, they are swallowed and ingested.
 The intestinal bacteria are capable of reducing the azo bond, releasing free benzidine into the body.
 The most effective control of dye powders were feasible is at the source of contamination by enclosure of the operation or a local exhaust system.